Drawdown: From Practice to Theory and Back Again: Introduction

-By focusing on the \emph{maximum} drawdown rather than all cumulative losses within a path of fixed length $T$, we address a highly relevant risk management concern affecting fund managers on a daily basis, who ask themselves: what is the average expected maximum possible cumulative drop in net asset value within the investment horizon $T$?
+By focusing on the \emph{maximum} of all drawdowns within a path of fixed length $T$, we address a highly relevant risk management concern affecting fund managers on a daily basis, who ask themselves: what is the expected maximum possible cumulative drop in net asset value within the investment horizon $T$?
 If this loss exceeds a certain threshold, the investor may be forced to liquidate.
-For a given investment horizon $T$, Conditional Expected Drawdown indicates this average maximum cumulative loss, and it can be measured for various confidence levels.
+For a given investment horizon $T$, Conditional Expected Drawdown indicates this expected cumulative loss in excess of a threshold, and it can be measured for various confidence levels.

-Moreover, because Conditional Expected Drawdown is defined as the tail mean of a distribution of maximum drawdowns, it is a downside risk metric perfectly analogous to Expected Shortfall, which is the tail mean of a return distribution.
-Hence, much of the theory surrounding Expected Shortfall carries over when moving from returns to maximum drawdowns.
-Moreover, the knowledge and experience gained in estimating and forecasting Expected Shortfall in practice can be immediately applied to Conditional Expected Drawdown.
+Because Conditional Expected Drawdown is defined as the tail mean of a distribution of maximum drawdowns, it is a downside risk metric perfectly analogous to Expected Shortfall, which is the tail mean of a return distribution.
+Hence, much of the theory and practice of Expected Shortfall carries over to Conditional Expected Drawdown.

 We will show, however, that drawdown is inherently path dependent and accounts for serial correlation, whereas Expected Shortfall does not account for consecutive losses.